Digitization & Photoduplication

 Special Collections will not put digitized materials on external drives (flash drives, DVDs, CDs, etc.) brought in from outside Dupré Library.
 Special Collections will provide these devices.

 Do not bring or use the following items in Special Collections:

 - flash and sound (with the exception of headphones)

 - personal scanners (exceptions are made at the discretion of the Repository Head)

 Special Collections reserves the right to decide what materials are available for use and reproduction and what form that reproduction may take.
 Special Collections also reserves the right to refuse duplication if, in their judgment, fulfillment of the order affects the condition, confidentiality, or copyright of the material.
-Patrons are responsible for determining whether materials from Special Collections or materials outside the collection require permissions from the copyright holder.
+Users are responsible for determining whether materials from Special Collections or materials outside the collection require permissions from the copyright holder.
 For staff to digitize copyrighted works, signed letters of permissions must be provided.
-When planning to publish materials obtained from Special Collections, a Permission to Publish Form (PDF) and (if needed) a Permission for Commercial Use form must be completed and signed by the patron and the Repository Head.
+When planning to publish materials obtained from Special Collections, a Permission to Publish Form (PDF) and (if needed) a Permission for Commercial Use Form (PDF) must be completed and signed by the user and the Repository Head.
 Publications may include but are not limited to books, articles, film, social media posts, and exhibits.

 The Special Collections Department must be cited when materials are published and/or distributed.
 Refer to the Special Collections Reference Citations Research Guide for instructions on citing archival materials.